daryllman/Coding-Notes/Flutter/FlutterNotes.md

 # Other Cool Open-Source Flutter Apps

 Cool Apps that other developers have created.

+[Dribble](www.dribble.com) is a good website to see applications created by other people and get inspired by them.

 ### History of Everything